 A blessing in disguise, I can now say.
 I learned a lot about myself during those weeks.
 I became obsessed with blogging and realised it’s something I want to continue doing, even after Costa Rica.
 I read two fascinating books that made me reflect a lot on how I view myself and the world around me.
 They were The Four Agreements by Don Miguel Ruiz & A New Earth by Eckhart Tolle.
 For anyone who’s on a personal growth journey, I really recommend these.

 Want to keep up with my adventures in Costa Rica?
-Read my first diary entry here!Liked this article?
-Please share!
+Read my first diary entry here!Don't forget to share!